257th Rifle Division (November 1941 formation): Formation and Toropets–Kholm Offensive

-The 257th Rifle Division (second formation) was formed in Kalinin Oblast during November and December 1941, under the command of Major General Karp Zheleznikov.
-The division began forming in accordance with a directive of the Northwestern Front dated 8 November 1941 in the area of Kuzhenkino and Yedrovo.
-Its units reused the same numbers as the previously disbanded first formation of the 257th Rifle Division.
-It included the 943rd, 948th, and 953rd Rifle Regiments, the 793rd Artillery Regiment, and smaller support units.
 The 257th was sent to the 3rd Shock Army of the Northwestern Front, and entered combat for the first time during the Toropets–Kholm offensive in January 1942.
-On 21 January, the 257th, advancing on Velikiye Luki, entered Snopovo, cutting the road between Kholm and Toropets.
+By the start of the drive on Kholm on 17 January the division was 30 to 50 kilometers southeast of the town, positioned in the village of Apolets.
+On 19 January, simultaneously with the successful advance of the 33rd Rifle Division, the vanguard of the 257th reached the area of Losevo, implying a move on Velikiye Luki.
+On the next day, the division advanced on Velikiye Luki, followed by the 31st, 45th and 54th Rifle Brigades.
+On 21 January, the 257th entered Snopovo, cutting the road between Kholm and Toropets to encircle the German troops in the Kholm Pocket.
 Zheleznikov suffered a leg fracture in an accident on 23 January and was evacuated from the front, and division chief of staff Lieutenant Colonel Aleksandr Letunov became acting division commander.
+Continuing the advance on Velikiye Luki, the flank guards of the division engaged scouts from Gruppe Meyer during the afternoon of 27 January.
+The skiers of the division and partisan detachments operated against Gruppe Meyer, defending the gap between Kholm and Velikiye Luki.
 Colonel Anatoly Dyakonov took command of the division on 29 January.
 During the offensive, the 257th broke through German defenses northwest of Ostashkov in conjunction with other units of the army, and overcame stubborn resistance to develop the offensive towards Velikiye Luki.
 From late January to November, the division as part of the 3rd Shock Army of the Kalinin Front defended positions northeast of Velikiye Luki.
-In the spring of 1942, the 31st Rifle Brigade and two ski battalions were placed under the control of the division, expanding its defensive line from 40 to 80 km.
+On 15 June, the 31st Rifle Brigade and two ski battalions were placed under the control of the division, expanding its defensive line from 40 to 80 km.
+The brigade and ski units remained under division control until late September.
+During its months on the defensive, the division conducted reconnaissance raids against the opposing German positions with the goal of capturing prisoners and destroying infrastructure.
+Sporadic skirmishes took place between elements of the division and German troops seeking to improve their positions.
+In this period of relative quiet on the front, between 1 June and 20 September, the 257th lost 320 men: 100 killed, 188 wounded, two captured and 30 missing.